Today I want to show you how I built my lumber rack, which has actually made a huge difference in my shop.

 With all the posts cut to the exact same length, line them up together and use a framing square to mark the hole locations to make sure the elevation of the holes are identical in each post.

 Set up a fence for your drill press to keep the bit centered on the posts.
-I’m using the fence built into my Drill Press Caddy, part of Wood Shop Essentials.
+I’m using the fence built into my Drill Press Caddy, which you can get plans for here.

 Drill the holes about 16″ apart.